top of page

 This is a hard Bible quiz concerning facts about the Bible.

-Answer this fairly difficult Bible quiz with answers about the physical Bible?
+Answer this fairly difficult Bible quiz with answers about the physical Bible.

 You may peek at the answers.
 We are not all biblical scientists.
 It is a hard Bible quiz.

-1. Who wrote the Bible?
+1. Who wrote the New Testament of the Bible?

 a.
 Hippocrates.